Home > Press Articles > London Thamesport

 London Thamesport Boosts Short Sea Capacity

 Dutch-based transport company A2B-online Container B.V. has added a fourth weekly sailing on its service between Hutchison Ports London Thamesport and Moerdijk in The Netherlands.
-The new sailing is inaugurated today (18 April 2018) by the first call of
+The new sailing was inaugurated by the A2B Comfort, one of 6 Sietas 151

-Hutchison Ports London Thamesport’s growing reputation as a short-sea container hub has been further enhanced by Helsinki-based Containerships plc’s introduction of a second weekly service from Gdynia, Poland.
+London Thamesport’s growing reputation as a short-sea container hub has been enhanced with regular calls by Helsinki-based Containerships Ltd Oy.
+Containerships chose the Kent port to re-establish a direct service from and to the southern part of the UK

 New Steel Handling Facility for London Thamesport